-(1) Subsequent to year end, UEX notified AREVA that their ownership interest had been diluted from 10.04% to 10.03% as a result of their decision to not participate in the 2012 programs (see Note 7(v) Black Lake Project).
-Also subsequent to year end, UEX entered into an agreement with Uracan Resources Ltd. ("Uracan") whereby the Company will transfer to Uracan a 60% interest in the Black Lake Project upon completion of their funding of \$10 million in exploration expenditures on UEX's behalf (see Note 18 Subsequent event).
+(2) Subsequent to year end, UEX notified AREVA that their ownership interest in Black Lake had been diluted from 10.030% to 10.010% as a result of their decision to not participate in the 2013 programs (see Note 7(v) Black Lake Project).
+In 2013, UEX entered into an agreement with Uracan Resources Ltd. ("Uracan") whereby the Company will transfer to Uracan a 60% interest in the Black Lake Project upon completion of their funding of \$10 million in exploration expenditures on UEX's behalf.